 I’ll make mention, also, of John Rowan and his work on ‘sub-personalities’.
 John Rowan’s material chimes well with Iain Stewart and Vann Joines’ Transactional Analytic study into sub-personalities.
-I had the good fortune to train with these practitioners during my years of professional practice so I am biased in seeing Transactional Analysis (TA) as a practical model well able to thinks in ‘parts’.
+Given my prior training, I am biased toward Transactional Analysis (TA) as a practical model well able to thinks in ‘parts’.

 Psychodrama employs guided dramatic action to direct safe experiments, often within a group setting.

 Through role-play, simulation and acting, this method offered new insights into the inter-play between cognition (thinking), affective responses (feeling), and sensations (our inner experiences).

 Psycho-drama can enhance well-being by helping us to develop new skills through practice and rehearsal.
 Possible solutions to our problems are enacted, rather than just talked about.

 Psychodrama can be a complicated process so it is best worked on with an experienced and well-trained ‘director’, but there are safe experiments you can consider.
 The ‘Special Time’ experiment is, in part, an example of acting differently.
 It requires two or more people to practise communicating, one with another, in a different way.
 Also, the ‘what might my friend say ….‘ safe experiment involves a dialogue and could add a touch of drama to your work.

 Like most psychodrama events, this experiment is best done in short bursts of effort.